jdonlan91/de-final-project/README.md

 Welcome to the repo for the final project of Team Basalt - completed across three weeks in Q4 2023 as part of the Data Engineering Bootcamp at Northcoders.

-A full specification can be found in ProjectSpecification.md in the root directory of this project - here is a brief summary.
+A full brief can be found in the [Project Specification](/readme_files/ProjectSpecification.md) - here is a brief summary.

 **Background**